mlettini/Best-Playlist-Ever/README.md

 * Dan Hartman - I Can Dream About You
 * Rick Springfield - Jessie’s Girl
 * The Cars - Just What I Needed
+* 38 Special - Caught Up In You
 * The Outfield - Your Love
 * Blue Oyster Cult - Burnin’ For You
+* Loverboy - Working For The Weekend
 * Scandal - The Warrior
 * Eddie Money - Two Tickets To Paradise
 * Tom Petty and the Heartbreakers - Don’t Do Me Like That
 * Rod Stewart - Young Turks
 * John Mellencamp - Hurts So Good
+* The J. Geils Band - Centerfold
 * Fine Young Cannibals - She Drives Me Crazy
 * Pat Benatar - Love Is A Battlefield
 * Stevie Nicks - Edge Of Seventeen